-Caring for the elderly and vulnerable during Covid-19 probate law
+Caring for the elderly and vulnerable during Covid-19

 We have years of experience supporting the elderly and vulnerable with their legal matters.
 It is important to continue providing this service for them whilst Covid-19 is ongoing.
 We have measures in place to reduce risk to any clients who interact with our staff or visit our office (if it is essential).
-Our principal solicitor who is local to the area is able to continue coming into the office armed with gloves, mask and cleaning post visits by clients to ensure a low risk environment. will probate law power of attorney
+Our principal solicitor who is local to the area is able to continue coming into the office armed with gloves, mask and cleaning post visits by clients to ensure a low risk environment.

 We can assist with the following: